-When the light control is in position "0" the leaving home function is not activated.
+With the lights switch in the position "0", the leaving home function is not activated.

 - If the vehicle is used often during the night for short trips using the coming home function, this will place a heavy demand on the battery.
 To avoid this, make longer journeys whenever possible. - Observe all relevant statutory requirements when using the lighting systems described here. - For those vehicles fitted with the "Dot Matrix" display, the time for the Coming home function (about 40 seconds) can be adjusted using the "Configuration, lights and visibility" menu. ■